sbt components

 sbt runner

-An sbt build is executed using the sbt runner, also called "sbt-the-shell-script" to distinguish from other components.
+An sbt build is executed using sbt runner, also called "sbt-the-shell-script" to distinguish from other components.
 It's important to note is that sbt runner is designed to run any version of sbt.

 Specifying sbt version with project/build.properties

-The sbt runner executes a subcomponent called sbt launcher, which reads project/build.properties to determine the sbt version for the build, and downloads the artifacts if they haven't been cached:
+sbt runner executes a subcomponent called sbt launcher, which reads project/build.properties to determine the sbt version for the build, and downloads the artifacts if they haven't been cached:

 This means that: